kierans/rds-kickstarter/README.md

 (Note: if you do create multiple RDS instances; don't forget to delete them when you're not using them, or you might have a very expensive AWS bill!!)

-The correct way to migrate databases is with a DB migration tool like [Flyway](https://flywaydb.org/) where you create a set of versioned (with your VCS like Mercurial or Git) migrations that are applied in sequence.
+The correct way to apply changes (migrations) to databases is with a DB migration tool like [Flyway](https://flywaydb.org/) where you create a set of versioned (with your VCS like Mercurial or Git) migrations that are applied in sequence.
 Flyway records what migrations have been applied in the DB so that it knows what version the DB is at.
 As the schemas evolve, just like code evolves, the DB is migrated to a version required to match the needs of the application using the DB.

-#### How to run migrations
+#### How to apply migrations

 The `migrate-local.sh` and `migrate-rds.sh` scripts are designed to run Flyway (in a Docker container) against either a local DB (running in Docker) or an RDS instance.
 This shows the 12 Factor App principles in action by keeping the schemas environment agnostic (no hardcoded clear text passwords!).